Hello-Ship-Code/DS-with-C/11-Trees/README.md

 - The number of binary trees for $n$ nodes corresponds to the $n$-th Catalan number.
 - Catalan numbers have a wide range of applications in combinatorial mathematics and computer science.

 Sure!
-Here is the explanation in Markdown format with LaTeX for the formulas:
+Here is the explanation in Markdown format with LaTeX formulas using `$`:

 ---